Which Mastodon apps can I use? Should I use the official app or a third party app? Are there other options?

 Third party web interfaces

 There are also third party web interfaces you can use instead of your server’s official website.
-You can log in using the same details as you do on your server’s website, but it will work through a different interface.
+You can log in using the same details, but it will work through a different interface.

-One of the most popular third party web interfaces is called Elk, however it is still having a lot of bugs ironed out.
-You can try it at elk.zone ⧉ and if you’re a techy person you can find out more at Elk’s Github page ⧉.
+One of the most popular third party web interfaces is called Elk, which you can try at elk.zone ⧉ and if you’re a techy person you can find out more at Elk’s Github page ⧉.

 Desktop Mastodon apps

-There are a number of desktop apps for Mastodon.
+There are a number of desktop apps for Mastodon, click to find out more about them.

 Command line and TUI apps